Cat Linh station

-Cát Linh Station (Ga Cát Linh) is a metro station in Hanoi, located in Ô Chợ Dừa ward, Hanoi.
+Cat Linh station (Ga Cát Linh) is a metro station in Hanoi, located in Ô Chợ Dừa ward, Hanoi.

-It is an interchange station of the Cát Linh Line and the Văn Miếu Line.
+It is an interchange station of the Cat Linh Line and the Van Mieu Line.

 Panoramic view of two trains waiting for departure at Cat Linh station.

 Structure

 Cát Linh elevated station (the starting point of the Cát Linh Line) is located on Hào Nam street.
 It has a floor area of about 18,000 square meters, including 3 floors.
-S10 Cát Linh underground station (on the Văn Miếu Line) is located on Cát Linh street.
+S10 Cát Linh underground station (on the Van Mieu Line) is located on Cát Linh street.

 Cát Linh elevated station and S10 Cát Linh underground station are about 200-300 meters apart, but there is no path for passengers.
 Hanoi Department of Transport is planning to build a pedestrian tunnel connecting these two stations.